-- 235.5 Case management will be utilized as a method to provide thorough discharge planning through implementation of aftercare plans that include access to ongoing Recovery Support Services, vocational rehabilitation, sober living housing, and access to childcare and parenting services to enhance the capacity of each consumer to achieve long-term recovery. - 235.6 Case management is available at all levels of care and is defined as a face-toface or telephone contact between one (1) registered counselor, certified counselors or LPHA, and one (1) consumer at the same time. - A progress note must be written for each case management interaction and documented in the consumer's chart. - 235.8 Providers may use case management services as an adjunct to outpatient and intensive outpatient treatment services to improve the consumer's ability to navigate their active treatment episode.
+- The ability to recognize the importance of family, social networks, and community systems in the treatment recovery process. - Demonstrate an understanding of the variety of healthcare options available, and the importance of helping the consumer access those benefits. - Demonstrate an understanding of the diverse cultures and incorporating the relevant needs of culturally diverse groups, as well as people with disabilities, into clinical practice. - 235.3 Case management is a method to help consumers achieve their goals throughout treatment.
+Case management will begin as soon as a consumer engages in the RUHS-BH screening process and shall be provided to all consumers. - 235.4 Consumers shall be guided through the system of care, linkages will be made to ancillary services, and consumers will be assisted in connecting the next needed ASAM level of care from detoxification through recovery services (aftercare). - 235.5 Case management will be utilized as a method to provide thorough discharge planning through implementation of aftercare plans that include access to ongoing Recovery Support Services, vocational rehabilitation, sober living housing, and access to childcare and parenting services to enhance the capacity of each consumer to achieve long-term recovery. - 235.6 Case management is available at all levels of care and is defined as a face-toface or telephone contact between one (1) registered counselor, certified counselors or LPHA, and one (1) consumer at the same time. - 235.7 A progress note must be written for each case management interaction and documented in the consumer's chart. - 235.8 Providers may use case management services as an adjunct to outpatient and intensive outpatient treatment services to improve the consumer's ability to navigate their active treatment episode.